mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 By trial and error, the Travellers find their way onto the ship's bridge.
 Read the following to them:

 Unlike the other capsules you have visited, the walls of this one are covered in thousands of glowing symbols that scroll and shift around.
-In the centre of the capsule is a sort of chair or perch and a holographic field of rippling colours hangs over the chair.
+In the center of the capsule is a sort of chair or perch and a holographic field of rippling colours hangs over the chair.

 The hologram changes to project a geometric symbol in the air over your heads.
 A voice speaks in a strange language.